Are You Tired, or Is It Burnout? This Burnout Test Might Help You Figure It Out

 Symptoms and signs of burnout

 While it’s natural to get tired of work sometimes, burnout is so much more than that.
-It’s a state of emotional and physical exhaustion which is often accompanied by the feeling of emptiness, frustration, and lack of a sense of accomplishment.
+It’s a state of emotional and physical exhaustion that is often accompanied by the feeling of emptiness, frustration, and lack of a sense of accomplishment.

 Here are some of the most common symptoms of burnout: